 Pacific Content helps clients amplify their voices and connect with their audiences through originally branded audio content.
 They are working with big companies like Ford, Adobe, and Charles Schwab.

 I haven’t interacted with Pacific Content directly but I have a ton of respect for their team and the work they produce.
-I mostly follow Dan Misener and appreciate his insights on podcast development and the state of the industry.
+I mostly follow Dan Misener and appreciate his insights on podcast development and the state of the industry (UPDATE: Dan has since left the company and started his own thing).
 If you’re looking for a thorough narrative-style production, check out Pacific Content.